KwatME/GCTGMT.jl/README.md

-Module for reading .gct and .gmt.
+For reading .gct and .gmt.

 No one should be writing .gct or .gmt anymore.
 Write .gct as .tsv.